 9. Create unique and attractive benefit

 The best way to penetrate into the market is to be unique.
 Following the path of others simply puts you in the shadow and it’s always hard for you to get noticed.
 Creating unique and attractive benefits helps you in this.
 Even if your niche is not new in the market, creating unique and attractive benefit helps you get noticed among others.
-For example, you are web designing company, if you create an offer of free SEO advice for the first three months for your profit-oriented customers, you might get too many contracts.
+For example, you are an SEO Company and if you create an offer of free SEO analysis report for the first time customers, you might get too many contracts.

 10. Value your customers (Customer retention)